nikhil-prabhu/cloud-detect/README.md

 [dependencies]
 cloud-detect = "0.5.0"
 tokio = { version = "1.29.1", features = ["full"] }
+tracing-subscriber = "0.3.17" # Only needed if real-time logging is required.
 ```

 Next, you can detect the current host's cloud provider as follows: